LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 >
 > **CILIP [Future Libraries](https://www.cilip.org.uk/news/637671/Future-Libraries---invitation-to-tender.htm)**

 This seemed to be looking at similar analysis, but with a different focus.
-Demand is different from need - that project is about adapting to future population and infrastructure.
+Demand is different from need - the CILIP project references future population and infrastructure.
 We have a library network which is outdated in many respects.
-Where population centres have changed, as well as habits in relation to shopping and high streets, the library network has remained static (aside from closures).
-Regardless of future planning, it would be useful to go back to that original query on current places without a library.
+Where population centres have changed, as well as shopping habits, the library network has remained static, aside from closures.

-It was worth a re-assessent of the data available.
+Regardless of future planning, it would be useful to go back to that original query, and look at current locations without a library.
 We found the following open data sources:

 - [Libraries in England](https://www.artscouncil.org.uk/supporting-arts-museums-and-libraries/supporting-libraries).
 Now published by Arts Council England (ACE), the latest is for December 2022.
 - [Built Up Areas](https://www.ordnancesurvey.co.uk/products/os-open-built-up-areas).
 A 2022 dataset from Ordnance Survey (OS), representing Built Up Areas of Great Britain, designed to underpin statistical analysis.